 6. This guidance is subject to the provisions of the Scheme.
 In the event of any conflict between the two, the provisions of the Scheme (and any Regulations thereunder) shall prevail.
-The procedure governing the Tribunal's consideration of the appropriate sanction is set out in Regulation 34.
+The procedure governing the Tribunal's consideration of the appropriate sanction is set out in Regulation 33.
 Nothing in the guidance is intended to be inconsistent with that provision and Tribunals must proceed in accordance with the overriding requirements of fairness and natural justice.

 7. This guidance is a public document.
 Periodically, it will be reviewed and (where appropriate) revised in the light of experience.
 The guidance cannot deal with every single situation and exceptions will sometimes arise.
-The guidance should be considered alongside any precedents emerging from cases decided by previous Disciplinary Tribunals and Appeal Tribunals.
+The guidance should be considered alongside any precedents emerging from cases decided by previous Tribunals.

-Aims and Objectives of the FRC's Disciplinary Scheme
+Aims and Objectives of the Scheme

-- 8. Sanctions are imposed under the Scheme where there is a finding by a Tribunal that a Member or Member Firm has committed an act of Misconduct, or has failed to comply with any of his or its obligations under paragraphs 14(1) or 14(2) of the Scheme.
-Misconduct is defined in the Scheme as - "an act or omission or series of acts or omissions, by a Member or Member Firm in the course of his or its professional activities (including as a partner, member, director, consultant, agent or employee in or of any organisation or as an individual) or otherwise, which falls significantly short of the standards reasonably to be expected of a Member or Member Firm or has brought, or is likely to bring, discredit to the Member or the Member Firm or to the accountancy profession". - 9.
-In determining the appropriate sanction, a Tribunal should have regard to the reasons for imposing sanctions for Misconduct in the context of professional discipline.
-Sanctions are imposed to achieve a number of objectives, namely: - to deter members of the accountancy profession from committing 'Misconduct'; - to protect the public from Members and Member Firms whose conduct has fallen significantly short of the standards reasonably to be expected of that Member or Member Firm; - to maintain and promote public and market confidence in the accountancy profession and the quality of corporate reporting; and - to declare and uphold proper standards of conduct amongst Members and Member Firms.
+8. Sanctions are imposed under the Scheme where there is a finding by a Tribunal that a Member has committed an act of Misconduct, or has failed to comply with any of his obligations under paragraphs 14(1) or 14(2) of the Scheme.
+Misconduct is defined in the Scheme as:

+"an act or omission or series of acts or omissions, by a Member in the course of his or its professional activities (including as a partner, member, director, consultant, agent or employee in or of any organisation or as an individual) or otherwise, which falls significantly short of the standards reasonably to be expected of a Member or has brought, or is likely to bring, discredit to the Member or to the actuarial profession".

+- 9. In determining the appropriate sanction, a Tribunal should have regard to the reasons for imposing sanctions for Misconduct in the context of professional discipline.
+Sanctions are imposed to achieve a number of objectives, namely: - a. to deter members of the actuarial profession from committing 'Misconduct'; - b. to protect the public from Members whose conduct has fallen significantly short of the standards reasonably to be expected of that Member; - c. to maintain and promote public confidence in the actuarial profession; and - d. to declare and uphold proper standards of conduct amongst Members.